 “It teaches you how to do business properly,” he says.

 “Many business people just aren’t aware of how much help they can get from the Territory Government, not just funding but marketing and mentoring.

 “There are a lot of great resources out there.”

 Keith developed SolFlow after recognising the need among Darwin households for an all-in-one system that controlled their swimming pools.

-The invention won the Territory’s inaugural Croc Pitch at the Darwin Innovation Hub last year and collected a $50,000 grant from the Department of Trade, Business and Innovation under the Business Innovation Support Initiatives, which enabled Darwin Solar to further develop and market SolFlow.
+The invention won the Territory’s inaugural Croc Pitch at the Darwin Innovation Hub last year and collected a $50,000 grant from the Department of Industry, Tourism and Trade under the Business Innovation Support Initiatives, which enabled Darwin Solar to further develop and market SolFlow.

 “It has created a new sector in the renewable energy industry that allows products to be run directly by solar panels, unlike solar systems that feed into the mains power.”

 Keith encourages innovators to press ahead with their ideas.